anomaly/gallagher/README.md

 # Gallagher Command Centre REST API Client

-> Python idiomatic client for Gallagher Command Centre API
+> Python idiomatic client and tools for Gallagher Command Centre API

 Gallagher Security manufacture a variety of [security products](https://security.gallagher.com) all of which are controlled by their [Command Centre](https://products.security.gallagher.com/security/au/en_AU/products/software/command-centre/p/C201311) software.
 Traditionally Command Centre has been a Windows based server product.
 Version `8.6` introduced a REST API which allows you to interact with the system via HTTP requests.
 Gallagher also provide a [Cloud API Gateway](https://gallaghersecurity.github.io/docs/Command%20Centre%20Cloud%20Api%20Gateway%20TIP.pdf) which allows third party integrations to securely communicate with the Command Centre on site.